 Desktops have the rawest power and performance for the money.

-Desktops can be upgraded easier and usually for less than a Laptop.
+Desktops can be upgraded easily and usually for less than a Laptop.

-Desktops take up more space and usually require setups like keyboards, mice, speakers, and monitors to the plugin.
+Desktops take up more space and typically require setups like keyboards, mice, speakers, and monitors to the plugin.

-Desktops always require household power, no power-no computer.
+Desktops always require household power, no power computer.

 Question 2.
 What are you going to use your Mac for?